 Figure 2 3D laser cutting machine

-At present, there are two types of laser cutting machines used in the engineering machinery sheet processing industry: CO2 laser cutting machines and fiber laser cutting machines.
+Currently, there are two main types of laser cutting machines used in the engineering machinery sheet processing industry: CO2 laser cutting machines and fiber laser cutting machines.

-CO2 laser cutting machine is an early product, the technology is not as advanced as fiber laser, and the wavelength is about 1/10 of that of the fiber laser, and the propagation is generally carried out in an isolated optical path to protect it from outside air.
+The CO2 laser cutting machine is an earlier product and its technology is not as advanced as the fiber laser.
+The wavelength of the CO2 laser is about 1/10 of that of the fiber laser, and the propagation is generally carried out in an isolated optical path to protect it from outside air.

-The fiber laser propagates in the fiber, with better passability and higher energy beam, so that the thermal influence is smaller and the cutting line is narrower, which is beneficial to improve the blanking efficiency, material utilization, and thermal deformation of the plate blanking.
+On the other hand, the fiber laser propagates in the fiber, providing better beam passability and higher energy, resulting in smaller thermal influence and narrower cutting lines.
+This is beneficial for improving blanking efficiency, material utilization, and reducing thermal deformation during plate blanking.

 3.2 Application of laser processing technology in welding

 In the past, laser welding technology was not commonly used in engineering machinery products due to insufficient power and limited capabilities for medium-thick or ultra-thick plates.
-However, in recent years, renowned universities such as Shanghai Jiao Tong University, Harbin Institute of Technology and other well-known universities have conducted a lot of research and experiments for medium-thick plate laser welding technology, which also has formed a high-power laser deep fusion welding, arc composite welding, ultra-narrow gap multi-layer fillet welding and vacuum negative pressure laser welding and other welding methods.
+However, in recent years, renowned universities such as Shanghai Jiao Tong University and Harbin Institute of Technology have conducted extensive research and experiments on medium-thick plate laser welding technology.
+This has led to the development of high-power laser deep fusion welding, arc composite welding, ultra-narrow gap multi-layer fillet welding, and vacuum negative pressure laser welding, among other welding methods.

-The laser arc hybrid welding technology has been successfully applied to the boom of construction machinery cranes, which combines two heat sources with completely different energy transmission mechanisms and physical characteristics to act on a unified welding position.
+The laser arc hybrid welding technology has successfully been applied to the boom of construction machinery cranes.
+It combines two heat sources with completely different energy transmission mechanisms and physical characteristics to act on a unified welding position.
 This results in increased weld depth, enhanced gap bridging ability, and improved welding efficiency, creating a 1 +1>2 effect.

-Hybrid welding is also more efficient than single heat source welding, hybrid welding can effectively increase the penetration depth by 50%, increase the welding speed and ensure a smaller heat input.
+Hybrid welding is also more efficient than single heat source welding, as it can effectively increase the penetration depth by 50%, increase the welding speed, and ensure a smaller heat input.
 Furthermore, it has higher filling efficiency and saves over 30% of unit wire consumption.

 Fig. 3 Example of laser-composite MAG welding application